-Planting in saturated or poorly drained soils typical in some low-lying areas of Mississippi fields will often result in insufficient stands and lower yields, especially with bulb-forming species.
+Planting in saturated or poorly drained soils, typical in some low-lying areas of Mississippi fields, will often result in insufficient stands and lower yields, especially with bulbforming species.
 Brassicas require good soil drainage and a soil pH between 5.3 and 6.8 for optimum production.
 Seeds should be planted 1⁄2 inch deep in a firm, moist seedbed with 6- to 8-inch rows.
-Cultipacking may be necessary considering the small size of the seed.
-Good stands can be established by planting 3 to 4 pounds per acre of kale or rape or 1 to 3 pounds per acre of swede or turnip.
+Cultipacking may be necessary, considering the small size of the seed.
+Good stands can be established by planting 3 to 4 pounds per acre of kale or rape, or 1 to 3 pounds per acre of swede or turnip.

-Table 1 gives the basic seeding information and use of different types of brassicas.
+Table 1 provides basic seeding information and the use of different types of brassicas.
 The greater seeding rates are recommended for broadcast plantings.
-They can also be broadcast or seeded into an herbicide-killed sod with a no-till drill.
+Seeds can also be broadcast or seeded into an herbicide-killed sod with a no-till drill.
 When preparing a tilled seedbed for brassica planting, plow the ground several weeks before planting to allow weed seeds a chance to germinate before secondary tillage is completed.
-This will form a firm and fine seedbed that is free of weeds.
+This will form a firm, fine, weed-free seedbed.